Where there’s wildfire, there’s Fort Johnson’s Environmental Forestry Team

 |0

-This work, Where there’s wildfire, there’s Fort Johnson’s Environmental Forestry Team [Image 2 of 2], by Porsha Auzenne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Where there’s wildfire, there’s Fort Johnson’s Environmental Forestry Team, by Porsha Auzenne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT